digitalocean/digitalocean-cloud-controller-manager/docs/controllers/services/annotations.md

 ## service.beta.kubernetes.io/do-loadbalancer-healthcheck-protocol

 The health check protocol to use to check if a backend droplet is healthy.
 Defaults to `tcp` if not specified.
-Options are `tcp`, `http`, and `http2`.
+Options are `tcp` and `http`.

 **Note**
  - If a `service.beta.kubernetes.io/do-loadbalancer-tls-ports` is specified, and `service.beta.kubernetes.io/do-loadbalancer-healthcheck-protocol` is not `http2`, then `https` is used as the service protocol.